 The following are some of our potential PhD Projects.
 For any information about these research Projects, contact the relevant supervisors.

 Supervisor: Professor Anthony Bebbington

-This Project will address how climate change is affecting the governance of water resources in areas affected by both large and small scale mining.
+This project will address how climate change is affecting the governance of natural resources in areas affected by both large and small scale mining.
 Of particular interest is how conflicts over water among mines, farmers, communities and urban settlements take form, are negotiated, and affect broader institutions and technologies of water governance.
-These governance questions can be addressed at different scales (from the territory to national scales), depending on the interest of the student.
-The Project is linked to a larger Australian Laureate Fellowship program addressing these questions across Latin America, SE Asia and Australia.
+These governance questions can be addressed at different scales (from the territory to national scales), and for different types of mining, depending on the interest of the student.
+The project is linked to a larger Australian Laureate Fellowship program addressing these questions across Latin America, SE Asia and Australia.

 Supervisor: Dr Rachel Hughes & A/Prof David Bissell

 Wheels keep turning: an ‘environmental noise problem’ assemblage in NSW, Australia

 This Project investigates the problem of ‘wheel-squeal’ associated with rail-freight operations throughout Australia.
 This is experienced by people, close to passing freight trains, as prolonged and very loud, high-pitched noise.
 An assemblage approach to community agitation in response to this ‘environmental problem’, and lived experiences of audio distress and sleeplessness, would focus on northern Sydney as a case study.
 Such an approach would also take into account the materiality of the freight wagons, the corporate economics of rail-freight transportation, the politics of EPA and NSW State Government approaches to the problem, the role of environmental law, and the relationships between residents and experts over the last five years.

 Field locations: Australia (Sydney)

 Interest/skills: A demonstrated interest or background in cultural, environmental or legal geography is preferred.